 The Alaska cruise season runs from the end of April until mid-October and provides a variety of options for departure ports from Vancouver, BC in Canada; Seattle, Washington; Seward (Anchorage) or Fairbanks, Alaska; and from San Francisco or San Diego, California.

 Thinking of a cruise?
-Check the latest Alaska cruise deals by using Expedia and any commissions earned will help keep this website running.
+Explore the latest Alaska cruise deals by using Expedia, accommodation anywhere by using Booking.Com, book a sightseeing tour using Viator or a flight with Expedia and any commissions earned will help keep this website running.

 Subscribe below to be alerted to the next article as soon as it is published.
-We pride ourselves in writing informative articles with interesting facts.
+We pride ourselves on writing informative articles with interesting facts.
 Please leave any comments, questions or suggestions below.

 Best ports of call Alaska cruise guide

+We’ve done the research to help save you time when planning your Alaska cruise.
 Whether you’re looking for dramatic glaciers or peaceful fjords, these destinations will not disappoint!

-Before selecting your Alaska cruise check out the top things to do in Juneau, Skagway, Ketchikan, Victoria and an epic BC road trip to Banff.
+Before selecting your Alaska cruise, check out the top things to do in Juneau, Skagway, Ketchikan, Victoria and an epic BC road trip to Banff.

 And don’t miss a chance to ride on the White Pass and Yukon Railway one of the most scenic rail trips in the world with video.